GoosiferIO/ZooBerry-Docs/docs/zt1/configuration-references/scenery-files.md

 The main configuration for these files are in `.ucb`, `.ucs`, or `.ai` format, but they are really `.INI` files.
 The following tables describe attributes that can  be given to the entities mentioned.
 Example files can be found in a respective `/scenery` directory.

-Please note that this guide is meant for reference only and is not in any way meant to imply the use of every attribute or section to make a specific kind of scenery or building entity.
-Instead, please refer to either official files or available mods for ideas.
-Use this guide to then experiment and create a derivative work.
+Please note that this guide is meant for reference only and is not in any way meant to imply that every attribute listed on this page must be included for a successful mod to work.
+Instead, please only use this guide to inform your decision to include or test any attributes for your mod in production.

 ## `[<Codename>]`